 "It was a shock," she said.
 "If [Trump] had an issue with them entering the United States, we should have been told about it.
 It should have been discussed."

-It's unclear how much more straightforward Trump would've had to be for his supporters to not have been so shocked when his promises came to fruition.
+It's unclear how much more straightforward Trump would've had to be for his supporters to not be shocked when his promises came to fruition.